NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Invincible Mutagen.md

 Repeated exposure to fortifying additives in mutagens makes your juggernaut form impervious.

-Whenever you're affected by a [[Equipment/Juggernaut Mutagen (Lesser)|Juggernaut Mutagen]], you gain resistance to all physical damage equal to your Intelligence modifier (minimum 0).
+Whenever you're affected by a [[Juggernaut Mutagen (Lesser)|Juggernaut Mutagen]], you gain resistance to all physical damage equal to your Intelligence modifier (minimum 0).

 *Source: Pathfinder Core Rulebook*
 *OGL*